-Subchapter IV - Effect of Discipline, Petitions for Restoration, and Emergency Suspension
+Subchapter IV - Effect of Discipline, Petitions for Restoration, and Emergency Suspension institution.

-UWS 17.16 Effect of discipline within the institution.
 A respondent who, at the time of commencement, is subject to a continuing disciplinary sanction under s.
 UWS 17.085 (1) or unresolved disciplinary charges as a result of a report under s.
-UWS 17.152, shall not be awarded a degree during the pendency of the sanction or disciplinary proceeding.
+UWS 17.11 or 17.152, shall not be awarded a degree during the pendency of the sanction or disciplinary proceeding.